translate/pootle/docs/server/upgrading.rst

   any new settings.
 Delete any obsolete settings.
 Check the :ref:`available settings <settings#available>` as needed.

-  .. note:: Running :djadmin:`pootle check` is helpful to highlight settings
+  .. note:: Running :djadmin:`pootle check` will highlight settings that have
-     that have been obsoleted or renamed.
+     been made obsolete or renamed.

   .. note:: If you are upgrading from a version of Pootle that uses
      :file:`localsettings.py` then you must :ref:`move your custom settings